Diabetes Prevention Program

 You can participate in the Diabetes Prevention Program if you meet all 5 of the following requirements

-1. You are an active employee
+1. You are and active Employee or Retiree

-All employees of the City and County of San Francisco, the San Francisco Unified School District, City College of San Francisco or the Superior Court of San Francisco, are eligible to participate in the sponsored program.
+All employees of the City and County of San Francisco, the San Francisco Unified School District, City College of San Francisco or the Superior Court of San Francisco, and Retiree are eligible to participate in the sponsored program.

 2. You completed the confidential Health Screening Questionnaire and scored a 9 or higher.